 In 2019, CTP launched its pilot Clubhaus project to serve as a meeting point for clients, employees and the surrounding community.
-With restaurants, cafes, a doctor's office as well as shared meeting rooms, Clubhaus brings people together.
-The Clubhaus sits adjacent to an outdoor exercise area that can be used for various sports and is equipped with an outdoor grill.
+With restaurants, cafe's a doctor's office as well as shared meeting rooms, Clubhaus brings people together.
+The Clubhaus sits adjacent to a the outdoor exercise area which can be used for football, basketball, tennis as well as a stretching and fitness area, with an outdoor grill.
 Use of the facilities are available free of charge to local residents.
-In 2021, the CTP community team organised various outdoor events such as a sports day, where companies at the park competed in a variety of games.
+In 2021, the CTP community team organised various outdoor events such as the sports day, where companies in the park competed in a variety of games.